How we use your information

 Once a person has taken up employment with Devon County Council, we will create an employment file.
 The information contained in this will be kept secure and will only be used for purposes directly relevant to that person’s employment.
 Once their employment with us has ended, we will retain the file in accordance with the requirements of our retention schedule and then delete it.

-Devon County Council is committed to openness and transparency when it comes to people gaining access to their personal information.
-Individuals can find out if we hold any personal information by making a ‘subject access request’ under the Data Protection Act 1998.
+We are committed to openness and transparency when it comes to people gaining access to their personal data.
+Individuals can find out if we hold any personal data by making a subject access request under data protection legislation.
 If we do hold information about you we will:

 - let you have a copy of the information in an intelligible form.

-To make a request for any personal information we may hold you need to complete our Subject Access Request Form or make a request in writing to; Information Governance Team, County Hall, Room 120, Topsham Road, Exeter, EX2 4QD.
+To make a request for any personal data we may hold you need to complete our subject access request form or make a request in writing to; Information Governance Team, County Hall, Room 120, Topsham Road, Exeter, EX2 4QD.
 You can also email us at email@example.com.
 You may be asked to provide proof of your identity and proof of your address as part of this process.
-For more information call us on 01392 383027.
+For more information call us on 01392 383000 and ask for the Information Governance Team.

 For more information about how the Council will process your personal data, or for information on how to access information from us, please email us or write to: